openregister/conformance-test/README.md

 openregister-conformance --no-https --register school --register-domain openregister.local:8080  --api-version 1 http://localhost:8080/v1/
 ```

 The `api-version` option should be set to the version of the [specification][] you want to test against.
-Currently only one version is available, but we are working on a new version, which will include any backwards-incompatable API changes from [accepted RFCs](https://github.com/openregister/registers-rfcs).
-To test against this version, run:
+For example, to test against version 2, run:

 ```
 openregister-conformance --no-https --register school --register-domain openregister.org:8080  --api-version 2 http://localhost:8080/next/